sergiambel/mpc-hc/Readme.md

 ## This is a Fork version.

-In this version we're testing inapp sdk to show recommended content in definded points of user flow.
+In this version we're testing inapp sdk to show recommended content in defined points of user flow.

 # Media Player Classic - Home Cinema